onefoursix/streamsets-scale-out-table-partition-processing/README.md

 <img src="images/mpp.png" alt="mpp" width="400"/>

 The result will be scaled-up processing with up to ten threads processing records from up to ten partitions concurrently.
+However, this pipeline will only run on a single instance of Data Collector, so it is scaled-up but not scaled-out.

 ## Scaling-Out a JDBC Multitable Consumer Pipeline